sh-sh-dev/BahmanSpider/README.md

 Simulated form of each registration is available at `test-forms/` directory.

-* `new.php`: Tested at 1400/12/17 and works properly.
+* `new.php` Tested at 1400/12/17 and works properly.
-* `old.php`: Old Iranecar version.
+* `old.php` Old Iranecar version.
 This file is invalid after 1400/10

 ## Queue Monitor